donmacfoy/donmacfoy.github.io/_pages/about.md

 ---

-I’m an analytics professional with an undergraduate degree from USC in neuroscience.
+I’m a U.S.C. neuroscience graduate with a background in healthcare, analytics, and research.
 My technical competencies include Python, SQL, R, SAS and various business intelligence tools.
-My interest lies with combining my diverse knowledge base with my love of programming to make a meaningful impact on the world around me.
+My interest lies in utilizing my diverse knowledge base to make a meaningful impact on the world around me.
 I’m always open to working on new, exciting projects!